 was FINALLY running with my camera.
 I was trying everything to make this

 fun again.
 I slowed down to take a picture and Lisa caught up to me.
-Yay!

-you see the lake?
+lake.
+Do you see the lake?
 Crazy spectator lady.

 A few miles further on, we could see the pretty skyline across the lake.
 I